ProfDrLuigi/WiredServer/README.md

 2. Open `WiredServer.xcworkspace`

-3. Select scheme `Wired Server` and be sure to use "Debug" Build Configuration
+3. Select scheme `Wired Server` and be sure to use "Release" Build Configuration

 4. Launch Build, Wired Server.app should launch automatically when finished